Incentive-Aware Federated Averaging with Performance Guarantees under Strategic Participation: Algorithm outline

 \section{Algorithm outline}

-To address~\eqref{prob:incentive_FL}, we propose an FL scheme termed Incentive-enabled federated averaging, outlined in Algorithm~\ref{alg:IncentFedAvg}.
+To address~\eqref{prob:incentive_FL} \fyrr{and \eqref{prob:incentive_FL_welfare}}, we propose \fyrr{a unified} FL scheme termed Incentive-enabled federated averaging, outlined in Algorithm~\ref{alg:IncentFedAvg}.
 A key challenge is that the weights $p_i(N^*)$, defined by the Nash equilibrium $N^*$, are unavailable.
-To address this, we develop a federated framework with two coupled components: (i) Cooperative learning: at round $r$, given an estimate $\hat{N}_r$ of $N^*$, clients perform standard local updates as in FedAvg; (ii) Noncooperative game: in the same round, clients update their participation strategy via a projected gradient method.
-The server coordinates by broadcasting $(\hat{x}_r, \hat{N}_r)$ at the start of round $r$, and by aggregating updated local models using weights from $\hat{N}r$ while collecting $\hat{N}{r+1}$ at the end.
+To address this, we develop a federated framework with two coupled components: (i) Cooperative learning: at round $r$, given an estimate $\hat{N}_r$ of $N^*$, clients perform standard local updates as in FedAvg; (ii) Noncooperative game: in the same round, clients update their participation strategy via a projected gradient method. \fr{The server coordinates by broadcasting $(\hat{x}_r, \hat{N}_r)$ at the start of round $r$, and at the end of round $r$, it collects $x_{i,T_{r+1}}$ and the updated participation levels $N_{i,r+1}$ from all clients.
+It then computes the updated weights $p_{i,r+1} = N_{i,r+1}/\sum_j N_{j,r+1}$ and forms the aggregated model $\hat{x}_{r+1} = \sum_{i=1}^m p_{i,r+1} x_{i,T_{r+1}}$, which serves as the common initialization for round $r+1$.}